Aunyx101/Gas-Leakage-Detector-Arduino-And-Assembly-Language-Implementation/README.md

 ceiling of your kitchen or anywhere where there is a chance of gas leakage thus avoiding any dangers of gas leakage.

-*You can find The ASM and Arduino Code in 'Codes.docx'
+*You can find rhe Assembly and Arduino Code in 'Codes.docx'

 *Read 'COAL Project Report.pdf' For More Details.